-More generally, UMG made no effort to keep track of the CDs, to demand their return, or to force recipients to agree that they remained UMG's property.224 Even in cases where the Unordered Merchandise Statute doesn't apply, copyright owners can't pretend that they still own copies they clearly don't.
+UMG's property.204 Even in cases where the Unordered Merchandise Statute doesn't apply, copyright owners can't pretend that they still own copies they clearly don't.
 A publisher who gives out promotional copies from its booth at a book fair can't stop visitors who take one from leaking it to industry blogs, or selling it to a used book store.

 Another issue in first sale is what counts as a "copy" of the work protected by first sale.
 An old line of cases such as Doan v.
 American Book Co. allowed owners to repair and modify the physical armature supporting a copy's expressive content.
-There, textbooks books "had been in use by school children" to predictable effect: "Some were written upon and defaced; some were soiled and torn; the covers of some were wholly or partially destroyed,"225 Held, the defendant was allowed "to clean them, to trim the edges of the leaves, and to rebind them."
-The same principle applies to taking multiple works - e.g., the issues of a magazine - and binding them together.226
+There, textbooks books "had been in use by school children" to predictable effect: "Some were written upon and defaced; some were soiled and torn; the covers of some were wholly or partially destroyed,"205 Held, the defendant was allowed "to clean them, to trim the edges of the leaves, and to rebind them."
+The same principle applies to taking multiple works-e.g., the issues of a magazine-and binding them together.206